powsybl/powsybl.github.io/pages/documentation/user/itools/security-analysis.md

 ### Optional arguments

 **\-\-contingencies-file**
 This option defines the path of the contingencies files.
 If this parameter is not set, the security violations are checked on the base state only.
-<span style="color: red">TODO</span>: quels formats???
+This file is a groovy script that respects the [contingency DSL](../../simulation/securityanalysis/contingency-dsl.md) syntax.

 **\-\-external**
-Use this argument to run the security analysis as an external process.
+<span style="color: red">TODO:</span> Use this argument to run the security analysis as an external process.
-<span style="color: red">TODO</span>: mieux expliquer ce que ca implique

 **\-\-import-parameters**
 This option defines the path of the [importer](../../glossary.md#importer)'s configuration file.
 It's possible to overload one or many parameters using the `-I property=value` syntax.
 The list of supported properties depends on the [input format](../../index.html#grid-formats).